tcpalmer/nina-scheduler/concepts/planning-engine.md

 * Slew and center on Target 1
 * Optional instructions for 'Before New Target'
 * Take planned exposures
+* Optional instructions for 'After Each Target'

 #### Plan 2
 The planner is called and Target 1 is again returned.
 Since the target didn't change, both slew/center and 'Before New Target' are skipped.
 Execute:
 * Take planned exposures
 * Optional instructions for 'After New Target' (since we will subsequently determine that a Wait is next)
+* Optional instructions for 'After Each Target'

 #### Plan 3
 The planner is called and a Wait is returned.
 Execute: